When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 Dynamic models consider the forces exerted by the robot on its environment.
 They relate the WMR motion to the torque exerted by each motor and the electric signals producing it.
 WMR can be modelled as a nonlinear dynamic system whose general form is \cite{syst1}:

 where $\mathbf{z}$ is the {\it state vector} of the WMR\footnote{The state vector is a vector composed of a set of state variables.
 Broadly speaking, a set of state variables is the minimum set of variables required (in addition to the input) to uniquely determine the state vector.
-For more information on the subject, see \cite{syst1}.}; $\mathbf{u}$ is the input signal vector and $f(\cdot)$ is a general function which can be linear or non-linear.
+For more information on the subject, see \cite{syst1}.}, where $\mathbf{u}$ is the input signal vector and $f(\cdot)$ is a general function, which can be linear or non-linear.
+Let us begin the discussion of dynamic models with the popular {\it pure integrator model}: